Josepch1/charada/README.md

 ```
 The build artifacts will be stored in the `dist/` directory.

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to the contributors and the open-source community. 🙏
-- Special thanks to [Angular](https://angular.io/) for their amazing framework.

 ---

 Feel free to reach out if you have any questions or suggestions! 😊